Chief ethics officer

-The Chief Ethics Officer (EO) is a senior ranking individual in an organization.
+The chief ethics officer (EO) is a senior ranking individual in an organization.
 The primary role is to build a strong ethical culture within the organization.
 In order to perform these responsibilities the chief ethics officer must be given support, independence, and opportunity to influence key decision-making board members.
 The chief ethics officer normally reports to the chief executive officer, and have some access to the board of directors.

 The role

-Chief Ethics Officer role was redefined in 1991 for businesses, when Congress passed the Federal Guidelines for Organization (FSCO).
+The chief ethics officer role was redefined in 1991 for businesses, when Congress passed the Federal Guidelines for Organization (FSCO).
 Before 1991 this role existed in the financial services and the health care industry without much influence.
 Because of the rash of accounting scandals such as the Enron scandal, the need for chief ethics officers has increased tremendously.
 The role of chief ethics officers has increased since the passage of the Sarbanes–Oxley Act (SOA), and amendments of the U.S. Federal Sentencing Guidelines (FSCO).
-The role of Chief Ethics Officer is no longer a figure head position.
+The role of chief ethics officer is no longer a figure head position.

 In 2002, after congress passed the Dodd-Frank Wall Street Reform Act and the Consumer Protection Act, the chief ethics officer's responsibilities expanded.
 The role both expanded and became more specific.
 The chief ethics officer is responsible for developing and distributing codes of ethics, developing training programs for employees, and monitoring and auditing compliance with government regulations.
 The chief ethics officer may also administer punishments for violation of ethical codes of conduct.